Pabeks/Project-1/Project-19.md

 ![](./images/li.PNG)

 To configure the infrastructure using Ansible, we will need to ssh into the bastion instance.
-Clck [here](https://www.youtube.com/watch?v=lKXMyln_5q4).
+Click [here](https://www.youtube.com/watch?v=lKXMyln_5q4).

 Then clone the Ansible directory in the github.